VAKOPWR/project_jelly/README.md

-# Project Name: Project Jelly - Social Network with Live-Location Sharing
+# Project Jelly - Social Network with Live-Location Sharing

 **Description:**
 Welcome to Project Jelly, a dynamic social network designed to bring friends closer through innovative features and customization options.
 Built on Dart using the Flutter framework, this mobile application redefines social networking by integrating live-location sharing, robust messaging capabilities, and an array of customization options.